-To be eligible for this Badge, authors must create a free account on the OSF website and post all digitally shareable data necessary to reproduce the reported results.
+To be eligible for this Badge, authors should create a free account on the OSF website and post all digitally shareable data necessary to reproduce your reported results.
 This allows future researchers to review your work and compare it to their other findings.

 - Keep in mind: some data cannot and should not be posted due to issues of confidentiality or other ethical concerns.